Portrayed by Adrianne Palicki

 - Angst Coma: At the end of "What's Up, Tiger Mommy?", but she's back to normal by her next episode.
 That said, given that she goes from a near-catatonic state to already over the next hill in only a few minutes, it may have been part of a ruse to ditch Sam and Dean.

 - Boyish Short Hair: She chopped off her long hair between the seventh and eighth season.

-- Bus Crash: Possibly.
-In "Taxi Driver", Crowley tells Kevin that in-order to get a fix on his location, he had to go through another Tran to find him.
-It is unknown if Crowley was telling the truth or if he was lying his ass off to mentally torture Kevin.
+- Bus Crash: In "Taxi Driver", Crowley tells Kevin that in-order to get a fix on his location, he had to go through another Tran to find him.
+It was left ambiguous if Crowley was telling the truth or if he was lying his ass off to mentally torture Kevin.
 It turned out to be the latter.
 In the Season 9 episode "Captives", it's revealed that she's still alive and was held captive and tortured by Crowley and another demon for a year until the Winchesters rescued her.

-- Damsel in Distress: Leviathans kidnapped her at the end of Season 7.
+- Leviathans kidnapped her at the end of Season 7.
 They let her go after Kevin translated the Word of God for them.

 - Deal with the Devil: She ends up bidding her soul to save Kevin from getting bought by Crowley.
-But then the monster she sold it to got killed, so the contract looks like it's been broken.
+But then the monster she sold it to got killed, so it looks like the contract's been broken.